wikijm/deephunter/docs/install.rst

 There are several ways of `running Django applications in production <https://docs.djangoproject.com/en/5.1/howto/deployment/>`_.
 We'll use ``Apache2`` and ``mod-wsgi`` here.

+Note: you'll find some configuration file examples in the ``install`` directory.
+Make sure you have all these files before running the below commands.
+You may need to customize them to fit with your environment.

 .. code-block:: sh

 	$ sudo apt install apache2 apache2-utils libapache2-mod-wsgi-py3